SoftwareAG/universalmessaging-server-docker-samples/README.md

 Using runUMTool.sh, you can create/update/get/delete assets on the UM realm server.
-You can use the runUMTool from the running container by using 'docker exec', without getting into the container. [documentation link to usage of runUMTool!](https://documentation.softwareag.com/onlinehelp/Rohan/num10-3/10-3_UM_webhelp/index.html#page/um-webhelp%2Fto-header_clu_syntax_reference.html%23)
+You can use the runUMTool from the running container by using 'docker exec', without getting into the container. [link to usage of runUMTool documentation!](https://documentation.softwareag.com/onlinehelp/Rohan/num10-3/10-3_UM_webhelp/index.html#page/um-webhelp%2Fto-header_clu_syntax_reference.html%23)

 	docker exec umcontainer runUMTool.sh ListChannels -rname=nsp://localhost:9000